 I thought I’d post an update.
 I struggled with this a little.
 It always took to long so I never really bothered with it.
 Somewhere threw another conversation I mentioned I had a new battery charger and it didn’t seem to work right for electrolysis.
 Another LJ suggested putting a battery inline between the charger and the vat.
 What a difference.
 I had a dead garden tractor battery so I stuck it inline.
 In just seconds an old rusty block plane created this reaction.

 In the morning it looked like this

 Evapo-rust.
-Sold at some Tractor Supply’s and internet sites.
+(NOT A RECOMMENDED PROCESS FOR MOST HAND PLANES) Sold at some Tractor Supply’s and internet sites.
 Its $20 a gallon so its more expensive than electrolysis.
 A gallon will do a quit a few plane and other tools though.
 Just set the piece in it and let it set over night.
 Again the rust will either wipe off or wire brush right off the next day.
-I wire brush my parts first, just to make the evapo-rust last longer and try to keep it cleaner.

 To use evapo-rust, you can use a plastic tote like the electrolysis, or I made an aluminum tray out of flashing material.
 Its narrower so it takes less to cover the plane.
 I can also tilt it in one direction so its deeper on one end.

-VERY IMPORTANT NOTE.
+VERY IMPORTANT BENCH PLANE RESTORATION GUIDE NOTE.
 MAKE SURE THE WHOLE PIECE IS COVERED.
 EVAPO-RUST WILL LEAVE AN ETCH MARK AT THE WATER LEVEL THAT WILL NOT EASILY COME OUT!

 I also made a wire basket for the smaller parts.